DataDog/integrations-core/openstack_controller/README.md

-# Agent Check: Openstack_controller
+# Agent Check: Openstack Controller

 ## Overview

-This check monitors [Openstack][1] from the controller node.
+This check monitors [OpenStack][1] from the controller node.

 ## Setup

 ### Installation

-The Openstack_controller check is included in the [Datadog Agent][2] package, so you do not need to install anything else on your server.
+The OpenStack Controller check is included in the [Datadog Agent][2] package, so you do not need to install anything else on your server.

 ### Configuration

-The openstack_controller integration is designed to collect information from all compute nodes and the servers running it.
-The integration should be run from a single Agent to monitor your openstack environment, and can be deployed on your controller node or an adjacent server that has access to the Keystone and Nova endpoints.
+The OpenStack Controller integration is designed to collect information from all compute nodes and the servers running it.
+The integration should be run from a single Agent to monitor your OpenStack environment, and can be deployed on your controller node or an adjacent server that has access to the Keystone and Nova endpoints.

 #### Prepare OpenStack

 Create a `datadog` user that is used in your `openstack_controller.d/conf.yaml` file.
-This user requires admin read only permissions across your environment so that it can be run from a single node and read high level system information about all compute nodes and servers.
+This user requires admin read-only permissions across your environment so that it can be run from a single node and read high level system information about all nodes and servers.

 #### Agent Configuration

-1. Edit the `openstack_controller.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your openstack_controller performance data.
+1. Edit the `openstack_controller.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your OpenStack Controller performance data.
 See the [sample openstack_controller.d/conf.yaml][2] for all available configuration options:

    ```yaml
    init_config: